 1985 Felt v.
 Board of Trustees (Judges)

-…can’t diminish terms of contract with pension system… Pension based upon salary of last day of service or last year.
+…Can’t diminish terms of contract with pension system… Pensions are based upon salary of last day of service or last year.
 “The Clause protects pension benefit rights as an enforceable contractual relationship that is subject to modification through contract principles.”

 1985 Taft v.
 Board of Trustees, Police, Village of Winthrop Harbor

-Employees have contractual rights regarding increases in pension benefits.
+Employees have contractual rights regarding increases in their pension benefits.

 1987 Carr v.
 Board of Trustees… Police (Peoria)